 - The Common Law.

-- The Constitution of the Republic of South Africa, 1996, is the supreme law in this country.
+- The Constitution of South Africa is the supreme law in this country.

 - It provides the framework against which all other law (legislation and the common law) must be measured.